Book Review | Life with the Afterlife by Amy Bruni

 “Life With The Afterlife: 13 Truths I Learned about Ghosts” by Amy Bruni with Julie Tremaine is available now from retailers.
 It’s published by Grand Central Publishing.

-Note: Jake bought the book with his own money, so there’s no expectation of a good review from the author or publisher.
+Note: Jake bought the book with his own money, so there’s no expectation of a good review for the author or publisher.